Predicting Perinatal Mental Health Issues

 What Can Midwives do to Help?

-Midwives are uniquely placed to identify those who are at risk of experiencing perinatal mental illness to ensure that these people and their families get the care they need at the earliest opportunity.
+Midwives are uniquely placed to identify those who are at risk of experiencing perinatal mental heath issues to ensure that patients people and their families get the care they need at the earliest opportunity.

 The wider role of all midwives in improving maternal mental health includes: